Tools for Content Creation: List 2019

 Similarly, Moz has a free title tag checker you can use to see quickly how your headline will appear in search.
 It doesn’t offer the analysis that the Headline Analyzer (above) does, but sometimes all you need is a quick character count!

-Tools to Create Better Images for Your Content
+Tools for Content Creation: Create Better Images for Your Content

 Screenshots are a simple way to create an image to embed in your blog posts or social media.
 They’re especially helpful if you are trying to walk your reader through a process.
 We all know there’s a keyboard shortcut to capture a whole screen, and there’s the “snip” tool on Windows computers, but both have their limits.
 The Nimbus Screenshot tool is a free Chrome extension that fills in the gaps.

 Besides options to capture the whole screen, you can also capture just the visible part of a page, a fragment, a browser window, and more.
 Especially helpful is the “Selected & Scroll” feature, which allows you to scroll along a document or website and capture the whole thing as a single screenshot instead of needing to create multiple smaller ones.
 And it takes 5 seconds to install!

 Adobe Spark is an amazing tool to quickly and easily create images and video to share over social media or in other content.

 In case you haven’t noticed, images with text placed on top of them are getting more and more prominent on social media.
 Normally, if you wanted to create something like this, you’d need to know at least the basics of using a design program like InDesign or Photoshop.
 But with Spark, all you need to do is select a format (Facebook, Instagram, Twitter, or other options), upload your photo, and then add your text.
 I created the example below in one minute.